-Eleanor Lance (Julie Harris) – a lonely and repressed woman in her mid-thirties – jumps at the chance to partake in a psychic experiment arranged by one Dr John Markway (Richard Johnson), an anthropologist who seeks scientific evidence of paranormal activity.
+Eleanor Lance (Julie Harris) – a lonely and repressed woman in her mid-thirties – jumps at the chance to partake in a psychic experiment arranged by Dr John Markway (Richard Johnson), an anthropologist who seeks scientific evidence of paranormal activity.

 After arriving at Hill House, Eleanor meets Dr Markway (to whom she is instantly attracted), Luke Sanderson (Russ Tamblyn), sceptical nephew of the current landlord, and Theodora – “just Theodora” (Claire Bloom) – an artist, psychic, and (it is strongly suggested) lesbian with an apparent interest in getting her new roommate to open up.

 Shortly after the group arrives, strange things start to happen – something from beyond the grave prowls the panelled corridors and climbs the creaking walls.

 It’s a study in psychic phenomena, with the scariest chills heard and implied rather than seen.
 All you see are pulsating walls and all you hear are loud pounding noises.

 Julie Harris shines as Eleanor, the spinster worst affected by the poltergeist events and whose psychological state is cleverly kept in question throughout the tale.